Director

 Advisory Board

 Dr. Gail Macartney completed her PhD in Nursing from Queen’s University in 2013.
 She maintains active licensure as a Nurse Practitioner with the College of Registered Nurses of Prince Edward Island and an Oncology Nursing Certification with the Canadian Nurses Association.
 Dr. Macartney has an extensive nursing background in clinical practice, education and research.
 She has broad-based nursing expertise with pediatric, adolescent and adult patient populations in the acute, ambulatory and community care settings.
 Dr. Macartney has been an active participant in nursing practice, education and research activities at the local, provincial and national levels.
 She has provided clinical mentorship and student supervision to many interdisciplinary health science undergraduate and post-graduate students.
 Before joining the Nursing Faculty at UPEI as an Assistant Professor in July 2019, Dr. Macartney worked at the Children’s Hospital of Eastern Ontario in Ottawa, Ontario as a Nurse Practitioner in Pediatric Neurosurgery and Concussion Care.
 Dr. Macartney was an expert panel member in the development of the Living Guideline for Diagnosing and Managing Pediatric Concussion.
-Her research interests in concussion care include symptom assessment, trajectory and management
+Her research interests in concussion care, cancer symptom management and the development of preventive health screening guidelines.

 Dr. Laurie McDuffee, DVM, PhD, DACVS has been a veterinarian, large animal surgeon and researcher at the Atlantic Veterinary College for 23 years.
 She did her training at Colorado State University and the University of California, Davis.